walbertus/integra-scraper/README.md

  You can update `config.json` to get courses faster (by default each request takes about 2 - 5 seconds)

  ### Disclaimer
+ It works well at FRS Genap 2017/2018
- Use it at your own risk
+ If it doesn't work, it means that integra is updated prior to genap 2017/2018 Use it at your own risk